6 Seasonal Delights to Try While Visiting York in Autumn

 • Can be topped with either potato or pastry crust

-• Perfect for refuelling after exploring York's cobbled streets
+• Ideal for refuelling after exploring York's cobbled streets

 • Captures Yorkshire's practical approach to seasonal eating